Nextiva / Blog / VoIP

 GoTo Connect’s IVR system features include:

-GoTo Connect also offers recorded greetings and call queue information, auto-queue callback, pre-recorded agent messages, international calling, video conferencing, and a mobile app.
+GoTo Connect also offers recorded greetings and call queue information, auto-queue callback, pre-recorded agent messages, international calling, video conferencing, and a mobile app.pp.

 Pricing

-GoTo Connect offers pricing for its phone system, customer engagement software, AI tools, and contact center.
+GoTo Connect offers different pricing across its phone system, customer engagement software, AI tools, and contact center.
 However, you’ll need to contact their sales team for a quote.

 No pricing transparency